 Although the festival is some months away we felt that, given the considerable challenges that lie ahead for everyone in the UK, it would neither be possible nor responsible to hold the festival as usual.
 Even though we know that this is the right decision, we have taken it with a heavy heart.
 That sadness is shared by our performers and artists who join me in wishing you and your loved ones well in these very difficult times.

 We had already finalised the programme for this year’s festival which we had hoped to celebrate as our 40th.
-That will now happen next year when we will simultaneously mark the 40th anniversary of the festival’s founding by Mary Ryan in 1981.
-We very much hope that you will join us in August 2021 for our double celebration.
+That will now happen in 2022 when we will simultaneously mark the 40th anniversary of the festival’s founding by Mary Ryan in 1981.
+We very much hope that you will join us in August 2022 for our double celebration.

 The Burton Bradstock Festival owes its existence to a large group of volunteers, sponsors, supporters and donors.
 We musicians are the ones who receive all the applause but t is now our turn to show our appreciation.
 I am sure that you will join us in showing our profound gratitude to the many courageous people, whether they are staffing hospitals or keeping shops open, who are keeping their show on the road.